DigitPaint/roger-style-guide/README.md

 ## Partials

-> Don't make an applications of the mockup.
+> Don't turn the mockup into an application.

+- Keep the Ruby Style Guide in mind.

-- Prevent partials with many variables for configurating.
+- Do not create partials with too many variables for configuration.

   Consider:

     - the necessity of the configuration
     - the alternative of a separate partial

-- Also restrict the number of variables within the partial.
+- Also restrict the total number of variables within the partial.

 ### Loading partials

-- Load partials conform with the Ruby Style Guide.
+- Load partials in accordance with the Ruby Style Guide.
   ```erb
     # good
     <%= partial "elements/save-bar" %>